opendatasoft/ods-documentation/source/api/wfs/describe_feature_type.rst

 Parameters
 ----------
-This is the list of the supported parameters specific to the ``DescribeRecord`` operation.
+This is the list of the supported parameters specific to the ``DescribeFeatureType`` operation.
 You should also take into consideration the common parameters. `See more </api/wfs/introduction.html#parameters>`_.

 The existing parameters in the CSW standard which are not listed in this table are currently not supported.